What are Cluster Flies?

 As cluster flies are sluggish and do congregate in large volumes around windows and lights, you can vacuum them up to help minimize the noisy nuisance they cause.
 You can also swat them with a fly swatter.
 Keep in mind that when squished they will emit an unpleasant sickly sweet odour, and may leave a stain.

-Contact a pest management professional with expertise in cluster flies.
+Contact a pest management professional with expertise in cluster flies and outdoor fly control.
 They can help you prevent these pests from invading your home, and effectively control and eliminate those that do.

-The reality is that once you have a cluster fly infestation you will experience an annual pestering from them, which will dramatically lessen with regular treatments and ongoing prevention from a pest management professional.
+If you have issues with cluster fly issues, seek cluster fly pest control services from a true expert, because the reality is that once you have a cluster fly infestation you will experience an annual pestering from them if you do not address the issue.
+Cluster fly issues can and will dramatically lessen with regular fly control treatments and ongoing prevention efforts from a pest management professional.

 Call 1 (800) 263-5055